arjun-myanger/fluent-labuages/README.md

-# fluent-labuages
+# fluent-languages
-This is our webapp for our group project about teaching kids to learn new languages
+This is our web app for our group project about teaching kids to learn new languages